 Best Credit Card Perk: Longer 0% APR Periods

-One perk that many credit cards are using to draw in customers is a 0 percent intro APR for up to almost two years, meaning you won’t have to pay any interest on your credit card balance for that period of time.
+One of the best credit card perks that many credit cards are using to draw in customers is a 0 percent intro APR for up to almost two years, meaning you won’t have to pay any interest on your credit card balance for that period of time.
 A few years ago, the industry was amazed that credit card lenders were offering no interest for up to 18 months, which seemed like an insane amount of time.
 Now, certain credit cards are offering 0 perent intro APRs for up to 21 months, or just shy of two years.

 Some cards only offer the intro APR for new purchases, but some credit cards offer the perk for both new purchases and balance transfers.